Powell River – Driftwood Shelter (7104 Barnet Street)

 A caring community can contribute greatly to the success of people transitioning out of homelessness.

-For questions and comments about the temporary shelter, please email BC Housing at communityrelations@bchousing.org.
+For general inquiries about Driftwood Shelter, please email BC Housing at communityrelations@bchousing.org.